The Leftfield Bridge, Auckland

 This is a visionary project born out of profound frustration with an overly long protracted planning process for a much needed multi-modal solution to provide greater access across the central Waitematā.
-On what is arguably the most conspicuous and most expensive public projects, Landscape Architect and Urban Designer Garth Falconer of Reset Urban Design has demonstrated the worthiness of the input of landscape professionals and that we can be proactive agents for positive and responsible change.
+On what is arguably the most conspicuous and most expensive public projects, Landscape Architect and Urban Designer Garth Falconer of Reset demonstrated the worthiness of the input of landscape professionals and that we can be proactive agents for positive and responsible change.

 From 2013 to 2018 Garth was the lead designer on the community driven Sky Path project that provided walking and cycling access across the Waitematā on the eastern side of the Auckland Harbour Bridge (AHB) using innovative lightweight composite material.
 Thoroughly detailed and peer-reviewed the scheme achieved Resource Consent, approved through the Environment Court and was voted Auckland’s most favourite project and endorsed by the Labour Party .
 Post election however when the New Zealand Transport Agency / Waka Kotahi took the project over to implement.
 They quickly dismissed the scheme and team to then generate their own series of stand alone steel bridges which met with derision and ultimately were dismissed by Government.